Sawansunar56/Neovim-Config/readme.md

 3. After migrating from bash to zsh with all the installs.
 You have to write ". ~/z.sh" so it would work with all the commands after that.

+# Lazy Nvim Problem
+The keymaps were not working with leader key and so I looked into the lazy Nvim repository to realize that you have to set the leader key before you load your lazy nvim command, so yeah that was what was disabling the keys.

 ## LuaSnip Problems